 I started blogging in late 2009 to record how my training was going and my experiences along the way.
 I’m still blogging the same kind of things although I do try and include details of setting up parkruns and other events such as the LRR Mile Series which I’ve been actively involved with.

 Which three blogs/bloggers have had the most influence on you and why?
 Are there any particular bloggers that you look to for inspiration?

 I rarely read other people’s blogs although always read the posts from you and Teri and have recently read posts by TryTri’s Chris Rees.
-Knowing these people as friends and reading of their experiences in training and events gives me inspiration to keep at it!
+Knowing these people as friends and reading about their experiences in training and events gives me the inspiration to keep at it!

 How would someone describe your blogging style?

 Informational mostly.
 I try to include as much information as possible just in case something may be of use to the reader.

 What tips would you give to anyone thinking about starting to blog?